 Alternative Route to Licensure

 Washoe County School District was recently authorized by the Nevada Department of Education to host an Alternative Route to Licensure (ARL) program, which allows teachers to work on provisional licenses while they complete the coursework required for full licensure.

-ARL is available for high-needs teaching areas: Elementary Education, Secondary Math, Secondary Science, Early Childhood Education, Music, Spanish, French, Mandarin Chinese, and Special Education.
+ARL is available for high-needs teaching areas: Elementary Education, Secondary Math, Secondary Science, Early Childhood Education, Music, Spanish, French, German, Mandarin Chinese, and Special Education.
 ARL candidates must possess a Bachelor’s degree and may not have been previously licensed or have completed student teaching in the United States.